secure your halal certification in indonesia now

 5. Products fulfill HAS requirements and LLPOM-MUI lab analysis.

-6. MUI approves the products or materials and BPJPH issues the halal certificate
+6. MUI approves the products or materials, and BPJPH issues the halal certificate

 The entire process will take approximately 60 days.
 The validity of halal certificates under BPJPH is four years.
 The validity may not apply if a product’s composition has been modified.
+According to Indonesian Law No. 6 Year 2023, halal certification is valid as long as there’s no change in the ingredient or process.

-Even though it might not be late to secure your halal registration in Indonesia, be aware that there are thousands of products that have not been certified yet.
+Even though it might not be too late to secure your halal registration in Indonesia, be aware that thousands of products have not been certified yet.
 Taking in mind that BPJPH estimated it could issue about 7,000 halal certificates every year, long delays are expected, and failing to meet the deadline of October 2019 might not only result in sanctions but a drop in your sales.

 Severe Sanctions for Non-Compliance